TheOrbMaverick/AirBnB_clone/README.md

 - Navigate to the directory containing the project files.

-- Run the console.py file with: "./console.py"
+- Run the console.py file with: "./console.py" or "python console.py"

 - Type "help" in the console for documentation.